Blue Sky 50th Anniversary: NYC Photo Happy Hour

 5:00 PM17:00

-Please join us in the gallery for an event from our Exhibitions Committee member Edis Jurčys, who will be signing his new book Being Near at Blue Sky during March First Thursday Opening.
+Please join us in the gallery for an event with Mike Vos, who will be signing his new book Somewhere In Another Place during the December First Thursday extended hours.

 This event will take place in the gallery, mask is encouraged.